 University of Minnesota Active Learning Classrooms (ALCs) are designed to foster interactive, flexible, student-centered learning experiences.
 ALCs operate using central teaching stations and student-provided laptops.

 Fourteen ALCs are available in the Robert H. Bruininks Hall for anyone to request during open scheduling.
 These classrooms can accommodate between 27 and 171 individuals and are able to flex into larger classrooms based on semester-to-semester demand.
-Use our Room Search to find and schedule an active learning classroom.
+Use Room Search to find and learn about active learning classrooms.

 Schedule time with OCM's Instructional Technology Coordinator to review the technology in the ALCs.
 The Center for Educational Innovation (CEI) has partnered with OIT Collaboration for Academic Technology Innovation and the Office of Classroom Management (OCM) to create tools for faculty and instructors teaching in these active learning spaces.